 Most American children live healthy lives.
-Car seats, safe cribs, and strollers help keep your child safe in and near the home.
-Yet, you still have to be careful and cautious.
-All parents and caregivers should calmly explain certain dangers to their children and help them understand how they can stay safe.
+Car seats, safe cribs, and strollers help protect your child in and near the home.
+Yet, parents and caregivers still have to be careful and cautious.
+Explain certain dangers to children.
+This can help them understand why and how they can stay safe.

-Teach your child about poisons that may be in the home, or outside the home in the yard.
+Teach your child about poisons that may be in the home or outside the home in the yard.
 Your child should know about not eating berries or leaves from unknown plants.
-Remember, almost any substance, if eaten in large enough amounts, can be harmful or poisonous.
+Almost any substance, when eaten in large enough amounts, can be harmful or poisonous.

 Only buy toys that say non-toxic on the label.